 Please ensure that:

-- The Apsona Scheduler package is installed in your org - you can get it from our AppExchange listing.
+- The package is installed: The Apsona Scheduler package is installed in your org - you can get it from our AppExchange listing.

-- Your org has a license for the Scheduler add-on.
+- The license is valid: Your org has a license for the Scheduler add-on.
 Please click Settings - Manage licenses in Apsona to verify the license.
 Read more about this.

-- Your Salesforce user profile has full read/write access to the two Scheduler objects, Apsona Schedule (API name apsona_sched__Schedule__c) and Apsona Schedule Run Result
+- Objects are accessible: Your Salesforce user profile has full read/write access to the two Scheduler objects, Apsona Schedule (API name apsona_sched__Schedule__c) and Apsona Schedule Run Result

 (API name apsona_sched__Schedule_Run_Result__c), as well as all of their fields.